 7 places to visit in Tromso

 Below, I gathered all the tips you should use when visiting Tromso.
-I’ve also prepared my subjective list of places that will help you learn about Norwegian culture and have a good time.
+I’ve also prepared my subjective list of places to help you learn about Norwegian culture and have a good time.

 We cannot compare Tromso to any other city in Europe.
 Behind the Arctic Circle, on the island of Tromsøya, surrounded by spectacular snow-capped mountain peaks.
 Tromso is best visited in winter, in December or January.
 Then there are the best chances of seeing the aurora borealis.
 For this reason, tens of thousands of tourists visit Tromso every year.
 I would give everything to go a few kilometers outside the city again to see the northern lights.

-Fjords are an amazing work of nature.
-Although you can see them in other parts of the world, the Norwegian ones stand out from their uniqueness and unusual landscapes.
+Fjords are a fantastic work of nature.
+Although you can see them in other parts of the world, the Norwegian ones stand out for their uniqueness and unusual landscapes.
 What is worth mentioning, there are 1190 fjords in Norway!

 The cable car in Tromsø was built in 1961.
-Investor was the Norwegian company Brødrene Jakobsens Reder, which dealt with such things as fishing, Arctic expeditions, hunting.
-Symbols of the company, namely the polar bear and the seal, have decorated the carriages of the railroad up to now.
+The investor was the Norwegian company Brødrene Jakobsens Reder, which dealt with fishing, Arctic expeditions, and hunting.
+Symbols of the company, namely the polar bear and the seal, have decorated the railroad carriages.

 Traveling by train takes only 4 minutes.
-From a level of 50 m above sea level, we get to 421 m above sea level.
-The end point is called Storsteinen.
-And then it’s just splendid view!
+From 50 m above sea level, we get to 421 m above sea level.
+The endpoint is called Storsteinen.
+And then it’s just a splendid view!

-From here we can look at the entire city from above, only from this perspective we can see that Tromsø is really an island.
+From here, we can look at the entire city from above; only from this perspective can we see that Tromsø is an island.
 In addition, you can admire the high, majestic mountains all around.
-If you are driving up, mainly to see Tromsø, an hour will be enough.
+An hour will be enough if you drive up, mainly to see Tromsø.
 However, I recommend going on a long walk.
 It’s also a great place to watch the sunrise or sunset.

-There is a cafe, a lookout point, and a souvenir store at the top.
+There is a cafe, a lookout point, and a souvenir store.
 It is also one place from where you can hunt for the aurora.
-We can purchase tickets both on site and online.
+We can purchase tickets both on-site and online.
 There is paid parking in front of the railroad.
-If you are going to this place by car, be prepared to pay fees.
+If you are going to this place by car, be prepared to pay the fees.
 Address: Kirkegata 2,9008 Tromsø,Norway

-This is the name of the aquarium and museum dedicated to the polar regions in Tromsø, the world’s northernmost aquarium.
-It is on the coast, in a building with a specific shape, intended to resemble falling ice blocks.
+Polaria is the name of the aquarium and museum dedicated to the polar regions in Tromsø, the world’s northernmost aquarium.
+It is on the coast, in a building with a specific shape intended to resemble falling ice blocks.

-The aquarium is home to two species of seals, including two bearded seals, the only representatives of this species living in captivity, as well as two common seals.
-In addition, the aquarium presents fish species characteristic for Arctic waters, primarily those found off the coast of Norway and in the Barents Sea.
+The aquarium is home to two species of seals, including two bearded seals, the only representatives of this species living in captivity, and two common seals.
+In addition, the aquarium presents fish species characteristic of Arctic waters, primarily those found off the coast of Norway and in the Barents Sea.

 They regulate the water temperature in the pools according to the weather outside the aquarium.
-Its temperature never exceeds 6°C. In the museum next to the aquarium, they present exhibitions on bivalves and their role in marine ecosystems, the impact of human activity and climate change on the Arctic areas, and the formation and melting off the ice caps around the poles.
+As a result, its temperature never exceeds 6°C. In the museum next to the aquarium, they present exhibitions on bivalves and their role in marine ecosystems, the impact of human activity and climate change on the Arctic areas, and the formation and melting of the ice caps around the poles.
 The museum also houses a cinema with seating for 175 people.
-The screen is 21 meters long and 3.2 meters wide, and specially recorded five projectors project onto it movies to achieve a wide-screen image.
+The screen is 21 meters long and 3.2 meters wide, and five specially recorded projectors project onto its movies to achieve a wide-screen image.

 Winter in Norway is not just about the aurora borealis.
 One of the top attractions in Tromsø County is a visit to a reindeer farm run by the Saami people.
 You can take a ride on a reindeer-drawn sleigh or feed the animals.

-Also, in many places, you will buy reindeer skin and products decorated with it.
-I said it to be very warm and many people use it for hiking.
+Also, you will buy reindeer skin and products decorated with it in many places.
+I said it is hot and many people use it for hiking.
 I will not hide the fact that I stay away from such products.
 There are many organizers of trips to reindeer farms.
 I recommend a farm near Tromso, about 25 minutes away.
 The fastest and easiest way to get there is by rental car.
 You can book a reindeer farm tour here.

-The Finnmark region is where the most tours take place.
+The Finnmark region is where most tours take place.
 These tours are also popular in the Tromso area.
-There are many tourist offices that organize these tours of varying length and difficulty.
-In most cases, however, these are small family-run companies that offer several types of tours.
-You can go on a one-day trip as a passenger, as well as on a several-day trip with your own sled pulled by a pack of Alaskan huskies (5-7 dogs).
-Prices start at NOK 1,000 and go up to NOK 15,000, depending on the preferences of the tourist.
+Many tourist offices organize these tours of varying lengths and difficulty.
+In most cases, however, these small family-run companies offer several types of tours.
+For example, you can go on a one-day trip as a passenger and a several-day trip with your sled pulled by a pack of Alaskan huskies (5-7 dogs).
+Prices start at NOK 1,000 and go up to NOK 15,000, depending on the tourist’s preferences.

-The ideal option, for those with a low budget or little time, is a quick trip in pairs on a single sled.
-First there is a brief introduction – getting to know the dogs and mastering the dog sled, and then the journey begins – one person sits on the sled and the other steers the ride.
+The ideal option for those with low budgets or little time is a quick trip on a single sled in pairs.
+First, there is a brief introduction – getting to know the dogs and mastering the dog sled, and then the journey begins – one person sits on the sled, and the other steers the ride.

-It is also possible to go on a day trip, where you are provided with a hot meal along the way, or for a multi-day trip.
-For longer trips, the organizers provide accommodation along the route, those willing to take part in the daily duties of the hosts, as well as take care of the dogs.
-You can find a dog sled ride, which I highly recommend here.
+It is also possible to go on a day trip, where you are provided a hot meal along the way, or for a multi-day trip.
+In addition, you can find a dog sled ride, which I highly recommend.

 How and when to observe the northern lights?